 I am unashamed to admit it: I like progressive rock.
 I like it a lot.
 And yet I can’t trot out the boilerplate statement, “The fourteen-year-old boy in me loves his prog,” because at fourteen – even at seventeen – I didn’t really like the stuff.
 Which is a bit odd, seeing as those years

 If, like some of my readers, you’re primarily interested in reading my interviews, features and conversations, then you may find the list below useful.
 It’s a complete (updated when I remember) index of all my published interviews.
-Right now there are more than 900 here.
+Right now there are nearly 1000 here.
 1964 The Tribute / Mark Benson 50 Shades!
-The Musical
+The Musical Parody